Prepare your storage device

 - If the information under Sharing & Permissions isn't visible, click the triangle to see more.

-- Make sure that the "Ignore ownership on this volume" box is ticked.
-To change it, you may first have to click the lock button to unlock the setting.
-If the storage device hasn't been formatted correctly for Mac, or was used for Time Machine backups but hasn't been erased, this tickbox won't be present or won't be selectable after unlocking.
+- Make sure that the “Ignore ownership on this volume” checkbox is selected.
+To change it, you might first have to click the lock button to unlock the setting.
+If the storage device isn't formatted correctly for Mac, or was used for Time Machine backups but hasn't been erased, this checkbox won't be present or won't be selectable after unlocking.
 In that case, erase the storage device first.

-If you're experiencing some other permissions issue with your library, you may be able to resolve the issue with the Photos library repair tool.
+If you have some other permissions issue with your library, you might be able to resolve the issue with the Photos Library repair tool.